nataliedawson/ensembl-application/README.md

 1. Use cpanm to install the required perl modules: `cat requirements.txt | cpanm`

-* Please note that the Ensembl modules are in the `src/` subdirectory of this GitHub project.
-My script using the `FindBin` perl module to locate this modules.
-I haven't committed this directory to version control as it is large in size (~ 674 Mb).
+* Please note that the Ensembl modules are expected to be found in the `src/` subdirectory of this GitHub project.
+My script uses the `FindBin` perl module to locate these modules.
+I have not committed the contents of this directory to version control as it is large in size (~ 674 Mb).

 ### Answering the 'Alternatives' section